TakutoYoshikai/strange/README.md

 # strange

-strange is a checker of character range of any string.
+strange is a detector of character range of any string.

 ### Usage
 **install**